TriplyDB/Documentation/docs/triply-client-js/index.md

    sudo dnf install nodejs yarn # Red Hat-based, e.g., Fedora.
    ```

 2. Create an API token through the TriplyDB GUI.
+See [this video](https://youtu.be/ACfOY2a_VVM) for instructions on how to do it.

-To create an API token, go to user settings in TriplyDB, then click on
+In short, to create an API token, go to user settings in TriplyDB, then click on
 “API tokens”, where you'll be able to create a token.

 3. In your current terminal session, export the following environment